GitKj/RxmindApp/README.md

 **V4 (7/15/2021)** By: Kajoyrie Purcell
 1. Made UI more user friendly by adjusting font size, type and color, and adding icons.
-2. Implemented Calendar List feature
-  a.
-When user clicks a day in the calendar, they will be taken to a page where it lists all the medication they need to take that day.
+2. Implemented Calendar List feature so when user clicks a day in the calendar, they will be taken to a page where it lists all the medication they need to take that day.

 @TODO for V5
 1. Continue adjusting UI to be more user friendly